THEXN/TShock/Installation-Instructions.md

 Your server should now be successfully running TShock.
 Here are a few things you may like to do:

 * Familiarize yourself with the [[Commands & Permissions]].
 * Configure whatever options you choose in the **C:\TShock\tshock\config.json** file.
+For information on what each option does, check out [[Configuration file setup]].
- * Note: you can open the config.json file with Notepad, or its superior, [Notepad++](http://notepad-plus-plus.org/)
+ * _Note: you can open the config.json file with Notepad, or its superior, [Notepad++](http://notepad-plus-plus.org/)_
 * Make your server noticeable!
-With your External IP address ([WhatIsMyIP.com](http://www.whatismyip.com/)), you can sign up to have your server listed on [TerrariaNet](http://terrarianet.com/), and you can have your own sub-forum (moderated by you) with [TerrariaZone](http://www.terrariazone.com/threads/apply-for-server-list-and-sub-forum.199/).
+With your External IP address ([WhatIsMyIP.com](http://www.whatismyip.com/)), you can sign up to have your server listed on [TerrariaNet](http://terrarianet.com/), and you can have your own sub-forum (moderated by you) with [TerrariaZone](http://terrariazone.com/).
+* Convert your External IP into a DNS: Using a free service like [No-IP.com](http://www.no-ip.com/), you can change your external IP address into a readable DNS name.
+In other words, instead of forcing your users to connect with 192.9.9.250, they can use "yourserver.no-ip.com".
+ * _Protip: Because your IP will likely change once in a while, at some point your players will be unable to connect to you, and you may not even notice.
+You can download [No-IP's Dynamic DNS Client](http://www.no-ip.com/downloads.php) to keep your IP in sync with the DNS name you make with them._
 * Get yourself acquainted with TShock's data storage within the **C:\TShock\tshock\tshock.sqlite** file.
 All users, regions, permissions, and other data is kept here.
-[SQLite Manager for Firefox](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) works well for this purpose.
+[Twitchy's TShock DB Editor](https://github.com/TShock/TShock/downloads) is very user-friendly and is consistently being updated, and [SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) can be run directly through Firefox:
  1. Open Firefox, go to the Web Development Menu, and open SQLite Manager.
  2. In the menu at the top, select **Database** -> **Connect Database**
  3. Browse to **C:\TShock\tshock** and open **tshock.sqlite**.
 You may now click on **Tables** in the left panel, and double click on a database record in the **Browse & Search** tab to edit it.
 **WARNING: Edit data with caution!
 Making mistakes inside this file can easily result in a corrupted database, which will prevent your server from functioning properly.
 Edit data at your own risk!
 It is highly recommended to make frequent backups of this file!**
-* Convert your External IP into a DNS: Using a free service like [No-IP.com](http://www.no-ip.com/), you can change your external IP address into a readable DNS name.
-In other words, instead of forcing your users to connect with 192.9.9.250, they can use "yourserver.no-ip.com".
- * Protip: Because most user's IPs will likely change once in a while, at some point your players will be unable to connect to you, and you may not even notice.
-You can download [No-IP's Dynamic DNS Client](http://www.no-ip.com/downloads.php) to keep your IP in sync with the DNS name you make with them.